VERIFY BEFORE RELYING

 Time block What to do What to avoid

-Hour 0 to 1.5 Take a 30 to 40 question mixed readiness check Studying before you know the problem
+Hour 0 to 1.5 Take a 30 to 40 question mixed check Studying before you know the problem

 Day 1 night Light trap-word drill, then stop Full practice exam at night